OlhaTitova/commission-fees/README.md

 ## Evaluation Criteria
 all requirements must be met;
 code quality - it's maintainability, extensibility, testability; speed of the system can also be considered, but is not as important as other criteria.

-## Task Submission
-Before submitting your task, please review the requirements once again – all of them must be accomplished.

-You can upload the source (i.e. to GitHub) publicly, but please refrain from using Paysera name in title, description or source code.

-Submit the task in your chosen format (link to versioned code in GitHub/Google Drive or code in zip file, etc.) by sending it to the email provided by Paysera HR Coordinator or your Agency.
-Please also include approx. how much time was spent to complete the task.